 Things to do at the weekend in June

-The weather in May was nothing short of awful this year.
+The Scottish weather in May was nothing short of awful this year.
 Cold, cold, cold.
 Rain.
+Winds.
 Hail.
 Winter coat weather, basically.
-But the sun has finally appeared in the UK, temperatures are rising and it definitely feels like summer’s on the way now.
-And we really, really need it after so many months of restrictions!
+But the sun has finally appeared, temperatures are slowly rising and it’s starting to feels like summer’s on the way now.

-June has a real “summer’s almost here” feeling here in Scotland, as our school holidays start in the last week of this month.
+June has a real “summer’s almost here” feeling here in Scotland, as our school holidays start at the end of this month.
 It’s time to start planning all your summer fun, spending as much time as possible outdoors, and generally enjoying the first of those lovely summer weekends.

 Ideas for a June Weekend

-Whether you’re going away for the first time since lockdown, overhauling your outside space ready for an al fresco summer, or anything in between, here’s a list of easy ideas you could do during the weekends in June.
+Whether you’re going away for a post-pandemic trip, overhauling your outside space ready for an al fresco summer, or anything in between, here’s a list of easy ideas you could do during the weekends in June.